imixs/imixs-workflow/src/site/markdown/modelling/report_plugin.md

 	 (type:"workitem") AND ($workflowgroup:"Ticket")

-This example query will select all running workitems in the worklfow group 'Ticket'.
+This example query will select all running workitems in the workflow group 'Ticket'.

 ### Providing Parameters
 The query statement of a report can contain dynamic parameters.
 These parameters can be provided through the [Imixs Report REST API](../restapi/reportservice.html).
 See the following example of a query defining a parameter named '1':